Jobs Board for Student Work @ SE

 SE On-Campus Jobs:

-- SE’s Educational Opportunity Center (EOC) seeks a Regular Work student worker as a Tutor Assistant to work primarily in the afternoons.
-Some morning work may also be needed for the following duties: assist EOC staff with clerical duties, maintain and keep confidential client files, prepare project materials and the tutoring of clients.
-Daily tasks include data entry, filing, answering phones and greeting walk-in clients, providing assistance to faculty and staff.
-Tutoring will be the primary duty.
+- SE’s Educational Opportunity Center (EOC) seeks two Regular Work student workers; one person serving as a Tutor Assistant to work primarily in the afternoons, and the second person working as an Office Assistant, but with a more flexible schedule.
+Some morning work may also be needed with the following duties: assist EOC staff with clerical duties, maintain and keep confidential client files, prepare project materials and the tutoring of clients.
+Daily tasks for both jobs may include data entry, filing, answering phones and greeting walk-in clients, providing assistance to faculty and staff.
+Tutoring will be the primary duty, however, for the tutor position.
 Other responsibilities may also be assigned/required.
-Excellent communication skills, including with telephone and face-to-face.
+Excellent communication skills, including skills with telephone callers and face-to-face.
 Must be able to perform various clerical duties.
-Must have 3.5 GPA or higher in the subject you will be tutoring.
-Self-motivated, good attitude, along with professional ethics and ability for confidentiality is crucial to this position.
+Tutor must have 3.5 GPA or higher in the subject you will be tutoring.
+Applicants for either of these two positions should be self-motivated, good attitude, along with professional ethics and ability for confidentiality is crucial to this position.
 Please visit the EOC, located directly behind the campus Bookstore on 5th Street.
 Take a copy of a completed Application for Student Employment (see above) and a copy of your class schedule, to Karen at the front desk, inside the EOC building.
 For questions or directions: 745-2913.

 - Sodexo, the SE Food Service Provider is seeking several Work Study student workers to assist as Cashier for morning duty, Dish Room worker during lunch, a Bakery Prep assistant and morning and/or evening Servers.
 Wait Staff are also needed.
 Many types of jobs available at Sodexo for both cafe and for catering.
 Must be dependable/reliable, self-motivated, with good attention to detail.
 Organizational skills are essential, along with good attitude and willingness to learn.
 Will work around your schedule.
 Please visit the cafeteria to ask for a Sodexo application.
 Ask for Ms. Sandy, in the SE Student Union Cafe, to get details about the jobs available for students and bring along a copy of your class schedule when applying.